-For the Years Ended December 31 31
+Year Ended December 31

-Segment 2 011 20 10 2 2009
+1 2012 2011 2010

-Test & Measurement \$ 312 \$ 258 \$ 216
+Test & Measurement \$ 335 \$ 312 \$ 258

-Environmental 153 136 116
+Environmental 155 153 136

-Life Sciences & Diagnostics 341 193 117
+Life Sciences & Diagnostics 418 341 193

-Dental 78 73 52
+Dental 76 78 73

-Industrial Technologies 135 111 93
+Industrial Technologies 154 135 111

-Businesses contributed to the Apex joint venture 3 6
+Businesses contributed to the Apex joint venture 3

-Total \$ 1,019 \$ 774 \$ 600
+Total \$ 1,138 \$ 1,019 \$ 774

 We conduct research and development activities for the purpose of developing new products, enhancing the functionality, effectiveness, ease of use and reliability of our existing products and expanding the applications for which uses of our products are appropriate.
 Our research and development efforts include internal initiatives and those that use licensed or acquired technology.
 The Company conducts research and development activities on a business-by-business basis, primarily in North America, Europe and Asia.
 We anticipate that we will continue to make significant expenditures for research and development as we seek to provide a continuing flow of innovative products to maintain and improve our competitive position.
 For a discussion of the risks related to the need to develop and commercialize new products and product enhancements, please refer to "Item 1A.
 Risk Factors."
-Customersponsored research and development was not significant in 2011, 2010 or 2009.
+Customer-sponsored research and development was not significant in 2012, 2011 or 2010.